Brusdar Graterol

 Brusdar Javier Graterol (born August 26, 1998) is a Venezuelan professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 He made his MLB debut in 2019 for the Minnesota Twins.
+Graterol was traded to the Dodgers following the 2019 season.
+He is a two-time World Series champion.

 Career

 Minnesota Twins

 Graterol signed with the Minnesota Twins as an international free agent in August 2014.
 He made his professional debut in 2015 with the Dominican Summer League Twins where he was 0–1 with a 2.45 earned run average (ERA) in four starts.
-He missed the 2016 season after undergoing Tommy John surgery.
-He returned from the injury in 2017 and pitched for the Gulf Coast Twins and Elizabethton Twins, going 4–1 with a 2.70 ERA in 10 games (seven starts).
+He missed the 2016 season after undergoing Tommy John surgery and returned from the injury in 2017 and pitched for the Gulf Coast Twins and Elizabethton Twins, going 4–1 with a 2.70 ERA in 10 games (seven starts).

 Graterol started 2018 with the Cedar Rapids Kernels (with whom he was named a Midwest League all-star) and was promoted to the Fort Myers Miracle in June.
 In 19 starts between the two teams, he went 8–4 with a 2.74 ERA and a 1.15 WHIP.

-He began 2019 with the Pensacola Blue Wahoos, earning Southern League all-star honors.
+He began the 2019 season with the Pensacola Blue Wahoos, earning Southern League all-star honors.

 On September 1, 2019, the Twins selected Graterol's contract and promoted him to the major leagues.
-He made his major-league debut that day versus the Detroit Tigers, pitching a scoreless inning in relief.
+He made his major-league debut that day versus the Detroit Tigers, striking out the first batter he faced (Dawel Lugo) and pitching a scoreless inning in relief.
 In 2019 with the Twins, he was 1–1 with a 4.66 ERA, making 10 appearances totaling 9 2/3 innings while striking out 10 batters.